robbielynch/python-duckduckgo/README.rst

 crazedpsyc's version has been forked from the original to handle some new features of the API, and switch from XML to JSON.

-robbielynch's version fixes urllib imports and references, along with json.loads() errors resulted in a solution where decoding to utf-8 was required.
+robbielynch's version fixes urllib imports and references, along with json.loads() errors.
+Which resulted in a solution where decoding to utf-8 was required.

 Installation
 ============